gearglow/ReptiliaWithATwist/The List.md

 After a late breakfast, Elysia went with Nell to speak with Professor McGonagall about switching dorms and about leaving the castle to get her a new, more appropriate, wardrobe.
-She offered to take her to get the basics, and anything special could be acquired at the next Hogsmeade weekend on the 19th.
+McGonagall offered to take her to get the basics, and anything more could be acquired at the next Hogsmeade weekend on the 19th.

 "I'm surprised at you, Miss Longbottom," she admonished.
 "You're certainly not the first girl in your situation I've had in my care.
 Had you but told me, I would've helped you have the ritual performed through proper channels."

 "I know," Nell said, hanging her head a bit.
 "But my gran would never listen.
 Sometimes it's easier to ask forgiveness than permission."

 McGonagall sighed.
 "Augusta can be particularly stubborn at times, 'tis true.
-Well, you'll hear no more of it from me, unless you would like my assistance with your grandmother when you finally do speak with her about it."
+Well, you'll hear no more of it from me, unless you would like my assistance with your grandmother when the time comes."

 Nell smiled.
 "I'd very much appreciate it."